 The first kits for SUI were cleared for sale in 1997, followed by the first POP kits – the AMS Apogee and AMS Perigee, both manufactured by American Medical Systems.

 Some doctors, like urogynecologist Dr. Christopher Walker, believe that the introduction of these kits contributed to some of the problems with transvaginal mesh.

-Problems with Transvaginal Mesh
+Learn about problems with Transvaginal Mesh

 Transvaginal mesh is used to treat various health conditions cause by weakened pelvic muscles.
-The FDA categorizes mesh products into four categories:
+The FDA categorizes mesh products into four categories.

 › Non-absorbable synthetic.
 This type of mesh is considered a permanent implant because it will remain in the body indefinitely.
 More than half of all mesh products approved by the FDA fall into this category.
 These products are made from synthetic materials like plastic or polyester.
 Polypropylene is the most popular material for manufacturers, and 91 percent of non-absorbable synthetic mesh is made of this plastic.